Complexity of Digital Quantum Simulation in the Low-Energy Subspace: Applications and a Lower Bound: Applications

 Therefore, we have

-where $r\coloneqq\frac{R}{2g}$.
+where ${m}\coloneqq\frac{R_A}{2g}$.
 Thus, we have

-Formally, we have the following lemma: \begin{lemma} Consider a Hamiltonian with $2$-local terms and suppose the interaction on each qubit is bounded by strength $g$.
-For any $0\leq s\leq\frac{1}{2g}$, we have $\norm{e^{sH}Ae^{-sH}}\leq\norm{A}(1-2gs)^{-R/2g}$, where $g$, $R$, and $E_A$ are defined as above. \end{lemma} Following the relationship~\cite{arad2016connecting} that
+Formally, we can prove the following lemma: \begin{lemma} Consider a Hamiltonian with $2$-local terms and suppose the interaction on each qubit is bounded by strength $g$.
+For any $0\leq s\leq\frac{1}{2g}$, we have $\norm{e^{sH}Ae^{-sH}}\leq\norm{A}(1-2gs)^{-R_A/2g}$, where $g$, $R_A$, and $E_A$ are defined as above. \end{lemma} Following the relationship~\cite{arad2016connecting} that

 we obtain the following lemma: \begin{lemma} Consider a Hamiltonian with $2$-local terms and suppose the interaction on each qubit is bounded by strength $g$.
 We have

 where $\lambda\coloneqq (4g)^{-1}$. \end{lemma}